 Its from my father that I get my sense of humor.
 If he were reading this, he would add “and your good looks!” just to make the point!

 My father insisted on laughing through life.
 I suggest it!
 It’s a wonderful attitude to carry as you walk your path.
 His life, like yours and mine, had its troubles; Billy laughed through them all.
-The hilarity at my grandmother’s funeral are family legend.
+The hilarity at my grandmother’s funeral is family legend.
 Billy was so filled with gratitude for her nearly 98-years that he didn’t see the point of spending the afternoon crying.

 Life, is to be celebrated.

 And so, through the difficult times that life brings all souls, Billy kept laughing.
 During times of sadness, anxiety and pain it was always my father’s sense of humor and his desire to see what was right with life which kept us all pointing true north!

 Before meeting my mother, dad had another source of true north in his life.
 Her name was Sydney Lipton.
 Seven years his senior, my aunt Syd, Sunny to the family, was my father’s sister and first love.
 Her love for him was his strength.
 Until on May 31, 1970.
 After struggling for many years with a mental illness which today would be fixed with a pill and a $25 co-pay, my aunt Syd took her own life.